burrahey/scheduler/README.md

 # README

+This is just Version 0.
+More to come soon!

 ## Installation

 You can install this program in its current form by cloning it by entering ```git clone https://github.com/burrahey/scheduler.git``` into the console.